 We are also a culturally diverse community.
-In the 2011 census one third of residents were born overseas and one quarter came from a non-English speaking background.
+In the 2011 census it was found that one third of residents were born overseas and one quarter came from a non-English speaking background.
 The top five countries of birth are: China, the United Kingdom, India, Malaysia and Vietnam.
 Whitehorse experienced a growth of almost double in the number of people born in China from 2006 levels (an increase of 5,260 people born there).

-Our large Chinese population is a real feature of the municipality, with 7.3per cent of residents born there.
-This is a 90per cent increase on the 2006 level.
-In Box Hill, this figure is 22 per cent.
+Our large Chinese population is a real feature of the municipality, with 7.3 per cent of residents born there.
+In Box Hill, this figure is 20 per cent.
 The number of residents born in Asia is increasing in Whitehorse.
 This not only reflects broader immigration trends, but is also in part due to our growing international student population.
 International students attend Box Hill Institute of TAFE, Deakin University and some local high schools.

 Reflecting this, Mandarin and Cantonese are the most commonly spoken languages other than English at home.
 This is followed by Greek, Italian and Vietnamese.

 In the 2011 census, 321 people or approximately 0.2 per cent identified themselves as Indigenous and living in Whitehorse.
 This is less than the average for Victoria (0.7 per cent) and Australia (2.5 per cent).
 Though a small population in relative terms, this group have a long history on this land, even in a contemporary sense.
 Whitehorse was home to a number of boys homes that housed members of the stolen generation who were removed from their families.

 In terms of housing, 31 per cent of households have a mortgage which is less than the Greater Melbourne average of 35 per cent.
 24 per cent of households rent.
 Mortgage

 For more detailed information, phone Council's Community Development Department on 9262 6333 or view the City of Whitehorse's Community Profile, Atlas and Population Forecast.